Just down the road.

 Dove Mountain real estate.

-The Residences at The Ritz-Carlton, Dove Mountain is the crown jewel of the luxurious Dove Mountain real estate community in the Tortolita Foothills, north of Tucson.
+The Ritz-Carlton Residences, Dove Mountain is the crown jewel of the luxurious Dove Mountain real estate community in the Tortolita Foothills, north of Tucson.

 Sonoran Desert living at Dove Mountain means enjoying outdoor living at its best.
 Nearly one-third of Dove Mountain’s 6,200 acres of desert splendor is being kept in perpetuity as natural open space.
 More than ten miles of its boundary borders other formal preserves or Arizona State Trust-owned mountain land.
 That lovely “cooing” sound you hear in the evenings may be the gentle Inca Doves which live in the area and give this elegant enclave its name.